 We aim to create a blueprint that could be replicated all over the world and with partners like Johnson & Johnson, we are reaching our goal of increasing the health and wealth of 250,000 girls and women through production of our go! pad in 2017.

 Our vision for SHE28 is bold.
 We are looking to share our innovations that we have tested in East Africa, and partner with the 300+ entrepreneurs from 25 countries that have reached out to us.
 What’s more, I founded SHE as an opportunity to build a platform to inspire others to use our innovative business approach and tackle problems that have been ineffectively addressed and/or simply ignored.
 As a pioneer in taboo topics, it's our goal to not stop there, but to address other issues that fall through the cracks that we believe can have positive socio-economic impact.
 This all started with listening to people like you.
 So tell us what you want, we're all ears, period.

 To learn more about SHE, please visit http://sheinnovates.com/.

 Presented by Johnson & Johnson, Major Partner of the 2016 Global Citizen Festival, and supporting partner of SHE.

-At Johnson & Johnson, we believe that good health changes everything.
-That’s why we’re dedicated to applying science, ingenuity and the brightest minds, in the service of humanity.
-To combatting infectious disease, advancing maternal & child health, providing access to essential surgery, supporting health workforce training, and a healthy environment.
-To building partnerships to help ensure healthier lives.
+At J&J, we believe that good health changes everything.
+That’s why we’re applying science, ingenuity & bright minds, in the service of humanity.
+To combatting infectious disease, advancing maternal & child health, providing access to essential surgery, supporting health workforce training & a healthy environment.
+To protecting the most vulnerable.
+To building partnerships that help ensure healthier lives.
 Transforming health care into world care has been our life’s work for over 100 years.